44 GREAT ATTRACTIONS IN MOAB, UTAH

 Duration: 1/2 day to multiple days | Cost: $$$$

 Moab serves as a base town for a variety of Colorado River and Green River whitewater rafting trips.
-There are several guide services in town, and river trips range from a a half day to multiple days.
-A family-friendly, class II day trip on the Colorado River is offered as well (children generally must be aged 5+ and weigh at least 40-50lbs).
+There are several guide services in town, and river trips range from a half-day trip to multiple days.
+A family-friendly, class II day trip on the Colorado River is offered as well (children generally must be aged 5-plus and weigh at least 40-50lbs).

 |